Boosting Exploration in Multi-Task Reinforcement Learning using Adversarial Networks: Theoretical Results

 Provided this condition is met, the training criterion $C(E)$ achieves a minimum value bounded such that $C(\mathbb{E}) < 0$.
 We select hyperparameters $(\alpha_3, \alpha)$ such that the following condition is satisfied. \end{proof}

-\section{Tractable optimization of objective}
+\subsection{Tractable optimization of objective}

 Here, we show that the equation presented in Equation~\ref{eq:q-final} might not be the ideal form to compute the loss.
-This is because the computation of the Jensen-Shanon Divergence forces the shape of both skill $z$ and task $t$ to be the same.
-Furthermore, since $z$ is derived from $t$, it is not quite straightforward how to compute $\mathcal{H}(t|z)$.
+This is because the computation of the Jensen-Shanon Divergence forces the shape of both skills $z$ and task $\tau$ to be the same.
+Furthermore, since $z$ is derived from $\tau$, it is not entirely straightforward how to compute $\mathcal{H}(\tau|z)$.
 To subvert these issues, we simplify the above equation as follows.

 Recall,

 Note that our original objective equation does have the L.H.S. term.
 Thus, we simplify the objective to: